 As your students complete the pages, I recommend collecting them and storing each child’s pages in a folder with their name on it.
 Then, before they head home for the summer, you can staple the pages together with the front cover (or use a binding machine) to create the books.
 You can even add a special ribbon and notecard to the front to make this a special gift for them to take home!

 Are you ready for a little sneak peek?
 Read on to check out a few examples of the pages included in the Kindergarten Memory Book!

 On this page, students can write about their teacher.
-There’s two options included, one with more writing and one with a space for students to write their teacher’s name and draw a picture.
+There are two options included, one with three different prompts and lots of writing space.
+Another is with a space for students to write their teacher’s name, a bit of writing, and space to draw a picture.

-There are other pages included specifically for reading, math, science, and social studies.
+There are lots of prompts and pages that cover various subject areas.
+For example, pages specifically for reading, math, science, and social studies.
 In addition, there are pages for students to record how they write their letters and numbers.

 Free Kindergarten End of the Year Games